-When you are ready to provide us with your exam, you may do so by sending it as an email attachment to [email protected] or by bringing a hardcopy of the exam to our office, which is located in Rome Hall, Suite 102.
+When you are ready to provide us with your exam, you may do so by sending it as an email attachment to [email protected].

 It can be difficult for DSS to ensure that students receive the appropriate exam when modifications are made to it within 48 hours prior to the exam date.
 Please make every effort to provide us with the final copy of your exam 48 hours prior to the date and time when the student will take it.

 Similarly, last minute changes to the exam format, such as allowing the use of a computer, or entirely changing the exam to Blackboard, can comprise the exam environment for other students—when, for instance, we have prepared a quiet testing space for groups of students and then there are suddenly several computers in that room.
 Please finalize your exam at least 48 hours prior to the date it will be administered.